ammar-tanwar/bloglearnbay/posts/media-hospitality-and-transportation-know-how-data-science-will-help-you-to-survive.md

 * Indian Railway Catering and Tourism offers 31.8 lakhs per annum for DS specialists with 2 to 4 years of experience.

 How can Learnbay help you?
-Learnbay offers one of the best[ data science courses in Bangalore](https://www.learnbay.co/data-science-online-training-in-bangalore/) and also offers an array of domain electives.
+Learnbay offers one of the best <a href="https://www.learnbay.co/data-science-course-training-in-bangalore" target="_blank">data science courses in Bangalore</a> and also offers an array of domain electives.
 One of which is Media, Hospitality, and Transportation.
 Let’s see some of the features of Learnbay and its domain electives.

 ### Objectives of the electives